-- The Queen-represented by the Governor-General. - A Senate-the upper House (known as the 'states House', because it consists of members elected from the states and territories and was set up to maintain and protect the interests of the states).
-Each state, regardless of size or population, is represented by 12 senators, while each territory has two senators. - A House of Representatives-the lower House (known as the 'people's House').
-It currently consists of members elected to represent the people in one of Australia's 150 electorates. - 12 PART 1 THE AUSTRALIAN LEGAL SYSTEM AND THE INTERPRETATION OF STATUTES

-TABLE 1.1 Divisions of the Australian Constitution
+- ▶ The King-represented by the Governor-General. - ▶ A Senate-the upper House (known as the 'states House', because it consists of members elected from the states and territories and was set up to maintain and protect the interests of the states).
+Each state, regardless of size or population, is represented by 12 senators, while each territory has two senators. - ▶ A House of Representatives-the lower House (known as the 'people's House').
+It currently consists of members elected to represent the people in one of Australia's 151 electorates.
+Unlike the Senate, electorate boundaries are based on population to ensure that each person's vote has equal value and that voters have, as near as possible, equal representation.
+Changes in the distribution of Australia's population make it necessary from time to time for the Australian Electoral Commission, which is independent of Parliament, to change the boundaries of electorates (or even create new ones) to ensure that voter representation and the value of individual votes remain equal.